jecki/DHParser/documentation_src/manuals/03_transform.rst

-(This can easily be checked by marking one or more of the environment-tests in the "test_grammar"-subfolder of the LaTeX-example with an asterix so as to show the concrete syntax tree in the test report.)
+(This can easily be checked by marking one or more of the environment-tests in the "test_grammar"-subfolder of the LaTeX-example with an asterisk so as to show the concrete syntax tree in the test report.)
 Now, since we are only interested in the actual environment, it is only reasonable to replace any "_known_environment"-node in the concrete syntax tree by the actual environment it contains as its single